|Photo of Ian Seed by Jonathan Bean

 Cafe Irreal, Dream Catcher, Dwang, Fin, Foam:e, Flash: The International Short-Short Story

-Magazine, Flax (Lancaster litfest), Free Verse, Great Works, Litter, The North, nth position,
+Magazine, Flax (Lancaster litfest), Free Verse, Great Works, The Harlequin, Litter, The

 Amore mio, a